MattMarotta94/FitTrack/resources/Design_Document.md

 * U1.
 As a user, I want to create a profile that will store all of my entries.
 * U2.
 As a user, I want to select an exercise to add to my workout.
 * U3.
-As a user, I want to add what weight I used for a weight based exercise.
+As a user, I want to add a weight lifting exercise to my workout, logging weight, sets, and repetitions.
 * U4.
-As a user, I want to add how many repetitions I did for a repetition based exercise.
+As a user, I want to add a cardio exercise to my workout, logging distance and time.
 * U5.
-As a user, I want to log how long I did an exercise for a timed based exercise.
+As a user, I want to add a calisthenics exercise to my workout, logging sets and repetitions.
 * U6.
-As a user, I want to log how many miles I did for a distance based exercise.
+As a user, I want to add notes to my workout.
 * U7.
-As a user, I want to log a combination of weight/reps/time/distance if the exercise utilizes more than one metric.
+As a user, I want to view a previous workout using the date I logged the workout.
 * U8.
-As a user, I want to add notes to my workout.
-* U9.
-As a user, I want to retrieve a single previous workout using the date I logged the workout.
-* U10.
 As a user, I want to edit a previous workout.
 ---
 ## **Project Scope**
 * ### **In Scope**